 2- On Tiled Kitchen Countertops

 It’s very wrong to use oven cleaner on the tiled kitchen countertop.
 When the oven cleaner stays for a long period on the tiled surface, the top surface will be destroyed by the oven cleaner, and it may be permanently damaged.

-You may think using oven cleaner will not damage your stainless steel kitchen counters but that’s not true.
-An oven cleaner will make your stainless steel counter messy by leaving stains on it.
+You may think using oven cleaner will not damage your stainless steel kitchen countertops but that’s not true.
+An oven cleaner will make your stainless steel countertops messy by leaving stains on it.
 Ordinarily, vinegar, gentle dish soap, and water will do a perfect job.

 4- On Wooden Kitchen Countertops